sahilbt/Cinemopolis/README.md

 ## Technologies

-This application was built entirely in Java.
-The GUI of this application was built using Java Swing, while the backend was using Object Oriented Principles in Java.
+This application was built entirely in Java using Object Oriented Principles in Java.
+The GUI of this application was built using Java Swing & Java FX.
 This program also utilizes the singleton and stratgey design patterns to manage the registered users, and to determine the appropriate screens to show depending on the user.
 For the database, MySQL was used to store information about the users, movies, tickets, showtimes, and seats.

 ## How to Run the Program